alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had an OOP demo with design patterns, it went pretty well, at home I was able to review network programming.

 **Thoughts**: It was a quiet day, I was able to get a lot done, and change four times.

+### Day 123: November 14, Friday

+**Today's Progress**: Today I had a lab demonstration and I also had time to meet up with some friends to finish some pending group work.

+**Thoughts**: A fairly quiet day, full of good news